dadi/docs/README.md

 You are encouraged to help improve the quality of this guide for the benefit of our team and the community at large.
 Products are made stronger by good documentation and a good developer is a good documenter 😇

 Please contribute if you see any typos or factual errors or gaps in the knowledge-base.
-To get started, you can read our [contributing guidelines](./CONTRIBUTING.md) section.
+You may also find incomplete content or stuff that is not up to date.
+Make updates by sending a pull request to master, or file an issue for stuff you cannot patch yourself.

-You may also find incomplete content, or stuff that is not up to date.
-Please make updates if you can by sending a pull request to master or file an issue for stuff you cannot patch yourself.
+If you're looking to contribute to core development, get started by reading our [contributing guidelines](./CONTRIBUTING.md) section.

 # Licence

-All our products are covered under the [DADI license](https://github.com/dadi/docs/blob/master/LICENSE.md).
+All of our products are covered under the [DADI license](https://github.com/dadi/docs/blob/master/LICENSE.md).

 # 🙏 Credits